The y-to-i rule worksheets

 This skill runs from 2nd grade through 3rd grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

-Words ending in a consonant plus y trade the y for an i before most endings: cry, cried; happy, happier; carry, carries.
-Second graders apply the swap to everyday words and meet the contrast case, where a vowel before the y (play, enjoy) means no change at all.
+Words ending in a consonant plus y trade the y for an i before most endings: cry, cried; happy, happier.
+Second graders apply the swap and meet the contrast case: a vowel before the y (play, enjoy) means no change.

 Third graders run the rule automatically across -ed, -er, -est, and -es, and can say why played keeps its y while carried loses one.
 The -ing exception (crying, not criing) rounds out the system: English simply refuses a double i.